Model-Based Reinforcement Learning with Isolated Imaginations: Experiments

-\myparagraph{Ablation study on all the proposed techniques.} \fig{fig:ablation_carla_nips} shows ablation studies to confirm the validity of inverse dynamics, the rolling-out strategy of noncontrollable states, the attention mechanism, and the modeling of static information.
-Removing the Inverse Cell reduces the performance of our model which indicates the importance of isolating controllable and noncontrollable components using inverse dynamics.
-We give up the rolling-out strategy (green curve) and observe that rolling-out noncontrollable states in the action-free branch significantly improves the agent's decision-making results by perceiving potential risks in advance.
-Moreover, we evaluate \model{} without attention mechanism where the policy network concatenates the current controllable state with multiple steps of the predicted noncontrollable state as input.
-The attention mechanism (blue curve) extracts valuable information from future noncontrollable dynamics better than concatenation (red curve).
-The brown curve shows that our approach’s performance decreases by about $15\%$ without a separate network branch for capturing the static information.
-Additionally, in \fig{fig:ablation_sparse}, we verify the techniques of variance constraints and sparse dependency on the day and night modes of the CARLA environment.
-From the results of the two modes, we observe that these techniques further improve the performance of our model.
+\myparagraph{Ablation studies.} \fig{fig:compare_carla}(b) provides the ablation study results that validate the effectiveness of inverse dynamics, the rolling-out strategy of noncontrollable states, the attention mechanism, and the modeling of static information.
+As shown by the green curve, removing the Inverse Cell reduces the performance of \model{}, which indicates the importance of isolating controllable and noncontrollable components.
+For the model indicated by the red curve, we do not use the rollouts of future noncontrollable states as the inputs of the action model.
+The results demonstrate that rolling out noncontrollable states in the action-free branch significantly improves the agent's decision-making results by perceiving potential risks in advance.
+Moreover, we evaluate \model{} without attention mechanism where the action model directly concatenates the current controllable state with a sequence of future noncontrollable states and takes them as inputs.
+As shown by the purple curve, the attention mechanism extracts valuable information from future noncontrollable dynamics better than concatenation.
+Furthermore, as shown by the brown curve, our approach’s performance decreases by about $15\%$ without a separate network branch for capturing the static information.
+Moreover, a comparison between the blue curve and the orange curve reveals a decline in our model's performance when we remove the min-max variance constraints and sparse dependency modeling.
+Unlike the DMC suite, where the original Iso-Dream is more vulnerable to training collapse, in the CARLA environment, the sparse dependency modeling method plays a crucial role in the improved performance of \model{}.
+In \fig{fig:sparse_ablation_vis}, we present visual examples produced by our models with and without the sparse dependency.
+Without sparse dependency (top row), the agent fails to predict that other vehicles will slow down or brake when changing lanes, making it safer to follow the vehicle ahead rather than overtake it during traffic congestion.
+However, as shown in the bottom row of \fig{fig:sparse_ablation_vis}, the agent can decide whether to overtake or not based on its surroundings.
+These results indicate that sparse dependency greatly models the situation that the noncontrollable dynamics are affected by the controllable dynamics, which is conducive to the downstream decision-making task by accurately predicting the noncontrollable dynamics at future moments.